CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Toray Group's Socially Responsible Procurement

-Number of group companies that have requested their suppliers to practice CSR
+Group companies requesting their suppliers to practice CSR (%)

 - ■Reporting scope